LLozadaB/Capstone/README.md

 texts, labels and etc. Screen can be scrolled if there are enough posts.

 - [ ] Profile Screen
 * A screen of your own personal profile.
-Has a username, and a biography section.
+Has a username, and a biography section that can be edited by the user.

 ### 3. Navigation